“Alice: Would you tell me, please, which way I ought to go from here?

 R – Recorded and Reviewed

-Then you’ll need to do two additional things:
+Then you’ll need to do two additional things to completed Advanced Goal Setting:

 - Plan: Goal Setting is not the plan, but the blueprint for the plan.
 Spend some time considering the ‘how-to’ of the goal.
 Be creative to draft the most efficient, effective plan possible.